 It doesn’t have to be a spouse.
 It can be family or friends.
 But you need someone.
 People who will encourage you and cheer you on.
-A group who will keep you motivated and focused on the bigger-picture and long-term goal.
+A group that will keep you motivated and focused on the bigger picture and long-term goal.

 If all you have around you are skeptics and negative people… consider surrounding yourself with different people.
 Seriously.

-You don’t want “yes man” type of people.
+You don’t want a “yes man” type of person.
 You want support from people who will give it to you straight and honestly.
 But that honesty needs to be tempered with the bigger vision in mind.

 5. Take calculated risks

 I think everyone should have some basic financial planning done – even more so if someone is considering a career change.